codinghardwork/Logistic-Regression/README.md

 # Scatter plot of training points
 ```

-* Plots the decision boundary learned by the model over the training data.
+* Plots the decision boundary learned by the model on top of the training data
-* Uses inverse-transformed features to display original scales (Age and Salary).
+* Uses inverse-transformed features to display original scales (Age and Salary)

 ---

-### 9. Visualizing the Results (Test Set)
+## 9. Visualizing the Results (Test Set)

 ```python
 X_set, y_set = sc.inverse_transform(X_test), y_test
 # Repeat mesh grid and plotting process
 ```

-* Visualizes how well the classifier generalizes to unseen (test) data.
+* Visualizes how well the classifier generalizes to unseen (test) data
-* Highlights model performance by showing predicted vs actual regions.
+* Highlights model performance by displaying predicted vs actual regions